oliver-jk-redding/slush-wrekr/README.md

 $ npm run dev
 ```

 This sets up the dev server on port 8080.
 Open your browser to `localhost:8080` to enjoy automatic bundling and hot browser reloads while you develop.
 Note this only applies to your front-end assets (those in the `src` folder).
-Any edits to files outside of the `src` folder will require you to restart the api server by running the `start` script again, before those changes will be able to be seen.
+Any edits to files outside of the `src` folder will require you to restart the api server by running the `start` script again, before those changes will be seen.

 ***